minvws/nl-kat-coordination/docs/source/user-manual/getting-started/introduction.rst

 To start with OpenKAT you have to log in first.
 If you have trouble logging in, please read :doc:`login-and-registration`.

 After logging in, you continue to the onboarding.
 This onboarding will walk you through creating and scanning your first object and report.
-You can more about the onboarding, here: :doc:`onboarding`.
+You can learn more about the onboarding :doc:`here <onboarding>`.

 You can also skip the onboarding and directly go to :doc:`start-scanning` to create your first object in OpenKAT.